Maxiriton/LidarImporter/README.md

-# Easy and (somewhat) fast Lidar Point Cloud Imporer for Blender 5.0
+# Easy and (somewhat) fast Lidar Point Cloud Importer for Blender 5.0

-This blender extension  aims to provide a one-click solution for importing .las and .laz to blender.
+This blender extension  aims to provide a one-click solution for importing .las and .laz files to blender.

-This addon is heavily inspired by the work of @nittanygeek and his [Lidar-Importer](https://github.com/nittanygeek/LiDAR-Importer).
+This addon is heavily inspired by the work of [@nittanygeek](https://github.com/nittanygeek) and his [Lidar-Importer](https://github.com/nittanygeek/LiDAR-Importer).
 However, I've rewritten everything from scratch to make sure it fits the new extension architecture and it will be easier to maintain.

 In its current state, the extension supports :
 - Import as native point cloud object